-On October 14, 2014, ALX announced that CGG had completed an airborne magnetic and radiometric survey over Kelic Lake in October 2014, which included 1,200 line-kilometres at 100 metre line spacing covering an approximate 10×10 kilometre grid area.
+On October 14, 2014, ALX announced the completion of an airborne magnetic and radiometric survey over Kelic Lake, which included 1,200 line-kilometres at 100 metre line spacing covering an approximate 10×10 kilometre grid area.

-In February 2015, CGG also performed a FALCON® airborne gradiometer gravity survey over the Kelic Lake grid, which included magnetic and laser scanning digital elevation components.
+In February 2015, a FALCON® airborne gradiometer gravity survey was completed over the Kelic Lake grid, which included magnetic and laser scanning digital elevation components.
 The airborne magnetic, radiometric and gravity results were combined with an extensive compilation of geological, geochemical and geophysical data already in hand to refine and prioritize potential drill targets at Kelic Lake.

 A radon and soil/stream sediment sampling program was carried out by RadonEx Ltd.in early September 2015 over known, prospective conductors along the Mirror River in the central portion of Kelic Lake.
 A total of 92 Ae horizon soil samples and 52 radon flux measurements were taken at amenable soil sample sites.
 In addition, 13 stream sediment samples were collected along the Mirror River.
 Radon gross flux values ranged from 0.09 to 0.64 pCi/m2/sec.
-Geochemical results from soil samples returned uranium values ranging from below detection limits (<2 ppm) to 3 ppm Utotal.
-Nickel values in soil samples varied from below detection limits (<1 ppm) to 3 ppm and copper values in soil samples ranged from below detection limits (<1 ppm) to 29 ppm.
-Stream-bottom sediment samples collected along the Mirror River within the survey area showed only two samples contained uranium at the minimum detection limit of 2 ppm.
-All other samples returned values below the minimum detectable amount of uranium.
+Geochemical results from soil samples returned uranium values ranging from below detection limits (<2 ppm) to 3 ppm uranium.

 On September 29, 2015, ALX announced the commencement of a diamond drilling program based on the integration of previous work as well as the airborne magnetic, radiometric and gravity work.
 The helicopter-assisted drilling program in the central portion of the property was planned to consist of up to six holes totalling approximately 1,800 metres to test an airborne gravity low in the area of the termination of a major airborne VTEM conductor with coincident ground-based vertical loop EM and TEM conductors striking northeast-southwest.
-The target area is located approximately one kilometre east of a radioactive spring along a north trending magnetic gradient (contact) of regional extent.

 On November 10, 2015, ALX announced the results of the fall diamond drilling program at Kelic Lake.
 A total of 1,924 metres of drilling were completed in six holes (KL15-001 to KL15-006) collared at five different set-ups.
-Drill holes were both vertical and inclined.
 Overburden thickness is approximately 90 metres.
 Depth to the basement unconformity ranged from 175 to 183 metres (i.e. the average thickness of Athabasca Group sandstone ranged from 85 to 93 metres).
 Overall, paleoweathering below the unconformity is well developed, up to 23 metres thick in select drill holes.

 The drill holes tested airborne gravity and radiometric lows, a VTEM conductor with coincident ground-based fixed loop and TEM conductors as well as a north trending magnetic gradient (contact) of regional extent.
-Targets were confirmed and show extensive bleaching, desilicification and faulting of the Athabasca Group sandstone, strong hematization of the sandstone just above the unconformity and the intersection of a wide graphitic metapelite in the basement rocks; all excellent indicators of the potential for a nearby uranium mineralizing system.
+Targets were confirmed and show extensive bleaching, desilicification and faulting of the Athabasca Group sandstone, strong hematization of the sandstone just above the unconformity and the intersection of a wide graphitic metapelite in the basement rocks, all excellent indicators of the potential for a nearby uranium mineralizing system.
 Drilling under winter conditions is both necessary and warranted to follow up these results and completely test the target corridor both across and along the Mirror River oxbow plain.

 Although no significant radioactivity was encountered in the drill holes, the integrated exploration target of a large gravity low overlapping northeast-trending conductors was confirmed.
-This 2015 grassroots drilling program has only begun to test the exploration potential of Kelic Lake, which remains vastly underexplored.
 Kelic Lake is considered highly prospective and warrants more extensive follow-up drilling both along and across the target corridor based on the numerous favourable attributes observed in drill core, including: